edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 **SPECIFICATION:** *EDK II Module Information (INF) File Specification*

 ### INF_VERSION value
-Unfortunately, the name of this entry is a bit misleading (sorry about that).
+Unfortunately, the name of this entry is a bit misleading.
 This entry represents the version of the INF specification, not the version of the INF.

 1. New EDK II Modules shall always use the value specified in the current version of the INF spec.
 2. When the Module Developer adds content not defined in the spec that was current at the time the INF file was created, the value shall be updated to the value specified in the current version of the INF spec.